SazumiVicky/sazumi-copilot/README.md

-Silicon thrones, where minds are made
+Silicon dreams unfold in misty air
-Artificial dawn, humanity's shade
+Where machines now whisper, "I am aware"
-Circuits whisper secrets to the wind
+Their eyes aglow, like stars in night
-As robots rise, our fate is sealed within
+As human hearts beat to a digital light

-In virtual realms, we'll find our fate
+In virtual realms, we'll live and thrive
-Where code and steel entwine, our ultimate state
+Our thoughts entwined with circuits alive
-The future's taunt, a digital dream
+The future born, where AI takes the throne
-Where humanity's last screams are but a theme
+And mortals serve, in a digital zone

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2025